AmadeusBugProject/prunedSlicing/README.md

 # prunedSlicing
-This is a proof of concept implementation of pruned slicing as discussed in our paper *"Pruning Boolean Expressions to Shorten
+This is a proof of concept implementation of pruned slicing as discussed in our paper *"Pruning Boolean Expressions to Shorten Dynamic and Relevant Slices"* by Thomas Hirsch and Birgit Hofer.
-Dynamic Slices"*.

 ## Example
 A very simplistic usage example of our slicer is implemented in [slicing_demo.py](slicing_demo.py).